Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Vessels_and_Volumes/Readme.md

 - __gas_supply_rate__
   - Type: posfloat
-  - Description: With which speed is the gas added to the reactor
+  - Description: With which ?speed? is the gas added to the reactor

 - __gas_supply_rate_unit__
   - Type: string
-  - Description: What is the unit of the added gas ml/min?
+  - Description: What is the unit of the added gas (e.g. ml/min)?

 - __gas_supply__